 Designed to promote the healthy balance of live 'friendly' bacteria in your pet's digestive system

 - Supports your pet's digestive and dental health

 It has also been shown that you should give probiotics during a course of antibiotics, not just after.

 When giving probiotics, administer daily, with food, and I normally recommend giving a course for at least one month.

-For pets with known persistent digestive problems, allergies or other immune system disease, or those with chronic anxiety conditions, it makes sense to give probiotics daily, permanently (this is perfectly safe).
+For pets with known persistent digestive problems, allergies or other immune system disease, or those with chronic anxiety conditions, it makes sense to give probiotics every day, permanently (this is perfectly safe).

 These breeds may also benefit from long-term probiotic supplements to help keep these conditions at bay.

-So while bacteria can be friends or foes, we should definitely give our pets the benefits of the friendly ones whenever they need them.
-Whether it’s their digestive, dental or immune health, or even their anxiety and stress levels, probiotics could be a real help.
+So although bacteria can be friends or foes, we should definitely give our pets the benefits of the friendly ones whenever they need them.
+Whether it's for their digestive, dental or immune health, or even their anxiety and stress levels, probiotics could be a real help.